School of Health & Natural Sciences

 The Clinical Laboratory Science program at Mercy College consists of three years of general education and basic science courses.
 The fourth year of the CLS program consists of a combination of clinical courses on campus and full-day hospital based clinical rotations.

 Welcome to the School of Health & Natural Sciences.
-I am Joan Toglia and I am the Dean of the School.
+I am Dr. Kathleen Golisz and I will serve as the interim Dean of the School for the 2021-2022 academic year.

 Clinical Simulation & Learning Labs